DKITONYI/DKITONYI_AIDV_PTO9_JavaSCript-toolkit/plan.md

 ### II.
 Core Concepts
 I am a beginner in JavaScript and I have just finished learning the definition of the language.
-I want to now know the important concepts, simplify it for me but do not miss important details and add any important detail I may have not included in the questions below:
+I want to now know the important concepts and libraries , simplify it for me but do not miss important details and add any important detail I may have not included in the questions below:
 #### .
 What are the core concepts a complete beginner must understand before diving deep into JavaScript?